 4 Major Types of Steel Sheet Metal & Their Uses

-When choosing the correct Carbon Steel sheet metal (Mild Steel) for your manufactured parts, there are several types to pick from and a few basic questions that need answered before choosing the correct material:
+When choosing the correct Carbon Steel sheet metal (also known as “Mild Steel”) for your manufactured parts, there are several different types to pick from and a few basic questions that need to be answered before choosing the correct material:

 1. Will your parts be cut on a laser, plasma or punched?